thirumurthis/Learnings/cicd/GitLab_using_docker_in_docker.md

  build:
    stage: build
-   image: docker:stable   # this is the stable image within the docker hub itself - client software packaged in it
+   image: docker:stable   # this is the stable image within the docker hub itself - client software packaged in it [The build will be running in this docker]
-   services:              # sercives property
+   services:              # sercives property used for
       - docker:dind       # dind - docker-in-docker, this step will sartup the secondary docker container, running the dind image
-                          # that dind image running a docker daemon in the docker stable itself.
+                          # that dind image running a docker daemon.

    # below is used to connect to the docker daemon
    # from the docker client (that we are running the build) to connect to the docker-in-docker (dind) container